 Is it okay to have a lot of followers?
 Certainly.
 As ambassadors of Christ, we should pray that the message reaches far and wide—as many as possible.
 And we should pray that they receive it, embrace it, and act on it.
 But the goal must remain the same—to truly see people be saved and become disciples—followers of Christ, not me.

-If the apostle Paul walked our streets today, I believe he would be appalled at how we “sell” the Gospel.
+If the apostle Paul walked our streets today, I believe he would be appalled at how we “sell” the gospel.
 By “sell,” I mean that we use slick advertising, cool and colorful banners and signs to get people’s attention to get them into church.
-When/If they do make it to our church, we give them a feel good, ego stroking message that tells them of God’s love, but neglects to call them to abandon themselves to the Cross.
-Our church sermons and groups are about learning to live a life of blessing and teaching people how make the Gospel relevant to today.
-The Gospel will always prove relevant, and does not need any help from us.
+When/If they do make it to our church, we give them a feel good, ego stroking message that tells them of God’s love, but neglects to call them to abandon themselves to the cross.
+Our church sermons and groups are about learning to live a life of blessing and teaching people how to make the gospel relevant to today.
+The gospel will always prove relevant, and does not need any help from us.